RickardHF/Radio/README.md

 In order to run this you need to be able to run .NET6

-If you want to test the api with the test client you need to run both the "\RadioFEAPI\RadioFEAPI\RadioFEAPI.csproj" and the "\RadioFEAPI\RadioFETestApp\RadioFETestApp.csproj" at the same time.
+If you want to test the api with the test client you need to run both the `\RadioFEAPI\RadioFEAPI\RadioFEAPI.csproj` and the `\RadioFEAPI\RadioFETestApp\RadioFETestApp.csproj` at the same time.

-Make sure that the port number in the uri for the variable "RadioFEApi" under "ConnectionStrings" in file "\RadioFEAPI\RadioFETestApp\appsettings.json" is set to the correct port number.
-(This should be the same as is given to the "RadioFEAPI" when running.
+Make sure that the port number in the uri for the variable `RadioFEApi` under `ConnectionStrings` in file `\RadioFEAPI\RadioFETestApp\appsettings.json` is set to the correct port number.
+(This should be the same as is given to the `RadioFEAPI` when running.

 ## Disclaimers